Junta Técnica del Estado: Structure

 The Junta was organized as follows:

 The structure of the Junta was reminiscent of Primo de Rivera's Military Directory, with the creation of seven commissions in place of the ministries and similar to the latter's committees.
 It was also reminiscent of the Dictatorship in the desire for these bodies to be non-political and "arbitrista".
-The main headquartes of the Junta was in Burgos.
+The main headquarters of the Junta was in Burgos.
 Although its composition in commissions was reminiscent of an incipient cabinet, it was made up of second-rate personalities who were mainly in charge of routine administrative functions.

 Since Franco was the supreme instance for all matters, all the agencies had to send to the Secretaría General del Jefe del Estado the background of the matters that had to be approved by the Caudillo to "facilitate the dispatch and knowledge of the Head of State".
 Thus, the Secretariat was a key body for the exercise of power through which all legal norms had to pass and, although Dávila presided over the Junta, the real power was in the hands of Nicolás Franco.

 Consequently, three months after the coup d'état, rebel Spain showed the appearance of being a new State in which all parties collaborated in a process of centralization, unity and efficiency, as opposed to the division and waste of resources present on the Republican side.
 The following year 1937 would be a difficult one in military terms, but one of great consolidation of the political power of the neophyte dictator.